 Last week, before my two-year-old daughter’s hernia surgery, I found myself taking extra time to stare into her eyes.
 One of the most vivid encounters happened before nap time.
-For about fifteen minutes, I lay there beside her on the white twin bed that my husband had built, and we stared at each other and smiled.
+For about fifteen minutes, I laid there beside her on the white twin bed that my husband had built, and we stared at each other and smiled.

-We were so still, I could see my reflection in her pupil, ringed by sky blue, and I suddenly had this image of my mother, my grandmother, and my great-grandmother all being reflected in that single, quiet glance.
+We were so still, I could see my reflection in her pupil, ringed by sky blue, and I had this image of my mother, my grandmother, and my great-grandmother all being reflected in that single, quiet glance.

 I hugged my daughter more often in the days leading up to her surgery.
 I probably allowed her to get away with more as well.
 But suddenly, as it always happens, that day looming in my inner calendar helped put the other days into focus.